So sorting the webcast for the next company meeting has landed on your desk, don’t panic!!

 Internet streaming today is perceived as incredibly complicated and expensive, we think we buck the trend as our webcasting solution is extremely cost effective and packed full of interactive features that we’ve included absolutely free.

-Webcasting company WaveFX was born to offer a realistic price for event webcasting whilst still insuring the highest possible service – all our costs are transparent, video crews professional and above all we’re flexible and proactive.
+The company WaveFX was born to offer a realistic price for event webcasting whilst still insuring the highest possible service – all our costs are transparent, video crews professional and above all we’re flexible and proactive, if you have any webcasting questions please just get in touch.

 #eventstreaming #webcast #videoproduction #cambridge #video